TUDelft-IN4303-2014/assignments/milestone3-codegen/day12.md

 * Loops might extend the range, since they might require a variable to survive.

 You should extend your code generator to generate precise ranges.

-1. In a preprocessing step, assign an index to each statement.
-   You can do this either with an annotation, or with a dedicated constructor which wraps regular statements.

-2. Extend `stmt-to-jbc` to label the begin and end of instructions for a statement based on the index of this statement.

-3. Come up with a strategy `to-range` which maps a variable to its range, represented as a pair of start and end labels.
 Similar to the stack limit challenge from last week, the analysis should be performed on the MiniJava code, not on the Java bytecode.

-4. Integrate `to-range` into your `method-to-jbc` rule.

-In an alternative, better approach, you will introduce labels only where needed.